 Launching the apple cannon is always a fun addition too.
 The bakery is a must-visit.
 The delicious hot cider donuts are as close to heaven as we’re likely to get in apple country.

-3. Let the Kids Run Wild at Jeter Mountain Farm
+3. Jeter Mountain Farm

 I think it’s the smartest thing for an apple orchard near Asheville to offer an indoor playground – it basically guarantees a crowd even on days when the rain makes u-pick apple picking a little less appealing.